 \section{Abstract}

-Detecting when the underlying distribution changes from the observed time series is a fundamental problem arising in a broad spectrum of applications.
-Change point localization is particularly challenging when we only observe low-dimensional projections of high-dimensional random variables.
-Specifically, we assume we observe $\{ x_t, y_t\}_{t=1}^n$ where $ \{ x_t\}_{t=1}^n $ are $p$-dimensional covariates, $\{y_t\}_{t=1}^n $ are the univariate responses satisfying $E(y_t) = x_t^\top \beta_t^* \text{ for all } 1\le t \le n $ and that $\{\beta_t^*\}_{t=1}^n $ are the unobserved regression parameters that change over time in a piecewise constant manner.
-We first propose a novel algorithm called Binary Segmentation through Estimated CUSUM statistics (BSE), which computes the change points through direct estimates of the CUSUM statistics of $\{\beta_t^*\}_{t=1}^n $.
-We show that BSE can consistently estimate the unknown location of the change points, achieving error bounds of order $O (\log(p)/n) $.
-To the best of our knowledge, this is a significant improvement, as the state-of-the-art methods are only shown to achieve error bounds of order $O (\log(p)/ \sqrt n) $ in the multiple change point setting.
-However, BSE can be computationally costly when the number change points is large.
-To overcome this limitation, we introduce another new algorithm called Binary Segmentation through Lasso Estimators (BSLE).
-We show that BSLE can consistently localize change points with a slightly worse localization error rate compared to BSE, but BSLE is much more computationally efficient.
-Finally, we leverage the insights gained from BSE and BSLE to develop a novel ``local screening" algorithm that can input a coarse estimate of change point locations together with the observed data and efficiently refine that estimate, allowing us to improve the practical performance of past estimators based on group lasso.
-All of our newly proposed algorithms have good performance in our simulated experiments, especially when the size of changes in the regression parameters $\{\beta_t^*\}_{t=1}^n $ is small.
+Detecting when the underlying distribution changes for the observed time series is a fundamental problem arising in a broad spectrum of applications.
+In this paper, we study multiple change-point localization in the high-dimensional regression setting, which is particularly challenging as no direct observations of the parameter of interest is available.
+Specifically, we assume we observe $\{ x_t, y_t\}_{t=1}^n$ where $ \{ x_t\}_{t=1}^n $ are $p$-dimensional covariates, $\{y_t\}_{t=1}^n$ are the univariate responses satisfying $\mathbb{E}(y_t) = x_t^\top \beta_t^* \text{ for } 1\le t \le n $ and $\{\beta_t^*\}_{t=1}^n $ are the unobserved regression coefficients that change over time in a piecewise constant manner.
+We propose a novel projection-based algorithm, Variance Projected Wild Binary Segmentation~(VPWBS), which transforms the original (difficult) problem of change-point detection in $p$-dimensional regression to a simpler problem of change-point detection in mean of a one-dimensional time series.
+VPWBS is shown to achieve sharp localization rate $O_p(1/n)$ up to a log factor, a significant improvement from the best rate $O_p(1/\sqrt{n})$ known in the existing literature for multiple change-point localization in high-dimensional regression.
+Extensive numerical experiments are conducted to demonstrate the robust and favorable performance of VPWBS over two state-of-the-art algorithms, especially when the size of change in the regression coefficients $\{\beta_t^*\}_{t=1}^n $ is small.